Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

-Consider the example of a register object, with read and write operations, being accessed by two processes, as shown in Figure~\ref{fig:linearizability}.
+Consider a register object (Figure~\ref{fig:linearizability}) being accessed by two processes.
 The read from $P_2$ must return 0 if the register provides linearizability, even though w(2) was the last operation to return, before the read.
 The reason is that because the read from $P_1$ returned 2, the write from $P_2$ must have taken effect before it, in the interval shaded in blue, being ordered before r():2 and w(0) from $P_1$.

 \topic{Replicated state machines}

 Obtaining distributed implementations of data types that comply with linearizability can be done through the state-machine replication approach.
 This was proposed by Lamport~\cite{DBLP:journals/cacm/Lamport78} and consists essentially of: \begin{enumerate} \item Replicate state on several nodes; \item Same deterministic state machine at each node, $S' = F(S, I)$, where the next state is a function of the current one and the input; \item Agree on a global total order of inputs from all nodes; \item Apply totally ordered inputs at each node. \end{enumerate}